Lilith207/A40-DeBloater/README.md

-### This is the module template, you can use it and easily make your own DeBloater!
+### This is a debloater for the samsung A40
+This module gets rid of the following apps / packages: